dguyhasnoname/k8s-cluster-checker/README.md

 Once the tool is run, it generates output in 3 ways:
 1. stdout on the screen to visualise the analysis right away.
 2. report in `csv` files are generated for each analysis.
 A combined report is generated in excel file.
 You can use it for your own custom analysis.
 3. json output is generated for each analysis which can be consumed in down-stream scripts.
-4. json output can also be ingested in Splunkor any other log/data aggregation tool for dashboarding.
+JSON output can also be ingested in Splunk or any other log/data aggregation tool for dashboarding.

 #### Compatible k8s versions: 1.14+
 Running k8s-cluster-check on older k8s version 1.10.x to 1.13.x may result in missing results/exceptions.
 Tool do not support k8s version previous to 1.10.x.